 and much, much more.
 You'll learn things that your friends, relatives and YouTube can't teach you.

-For the live classroom segment, you need to bring a pen, a valid photo ID Driver License and your Basic eCourse Completion Certificate.
+For the live classroom session, you need to bring a pen, a valid photo ID Driver License and your Basic eCourse Completion Certificate.
 (When you complete the Basic eCourse online, you will be able to print the Completion Certificate.
-When you sign-up for the BRC1, the confirmation email will tell you how to access the Basic eCourse).
+When you sign-up for the BRC1, the confirmation email will tell you how to access the Basic eCourse for free).

 For the practice riding exercises, you will need the following;

-The live classroom segment of the course is held off-campus and the practice riding exercises are held in one of Montclair State University's parking lots.
-The confirmation email will tell you where both are held.
+The live classroom session of the course is held on MSU's campus and the practice riding exercises are held in Montclair State University's parking Lot 60 off Clove Rd.
+The confirmation email will tell you where both are located.
 The times and dates of each will be based on the class you sign-up for.
-The AM weekend class starts Tuesday night promptly at 5:45 PM and continues on Saturday morning and finishes up on Sunday morning.
-The PM weekend class also starts Tuesday night promptly at 5:45 PM and continues on Saturday afternoon and finishes up on Sunday afternoon.
-The WK weekday class also starts Tuesday night promptly at 5:45 PM and continues on Wednesday morning and finishes up on Thursday morning.
+The AM weekend class starts Tuesday night promptly at 5:45 PM and continues on Saturday morning (7:30 am - 1:30 pm) and finishes up on Sunday morning (7:30 am - 2:00 pm).
+The PM weekend class also starts Tuesday night promptly at 5:45 PM and continues on Saturday afternoon (12:30 pm - 7:00 pm) and finishes up on Sunday afternoon (12:30 pm - 7:00 pm).
+The WK weekday class also starts Tuesday night promptly at 5:45 PM and continues on Thursday morning (7:30 am - 1:30 pm) and finishes up on Friday morning (7:30 am - 2:00 pm).

 Our price for the BRC1 is only $319.
-There is a 50% discount for Montclair State University students, teachers and employees.
+There is a $100 discount for current Montclair State University students and staff.
 We also offer a 10% discount for active and retired military, police, firefighters and EMT's.
-We appreciate our first responders.
-(Show your MSU ID or first responder ID as proof on the first day of the class.
+We appreciate our first responders and those with military service.
+(Show your MSU ID or first responder ID or military ID as proof on the first day of the class.
 The discount will be refunded on your credit card after the first day of class).

 Click here to go to our Course Schedule page and select the class you want to attend.
 We accept all major credit cards.
-Courses are offered on weekends and weekdays.
-Click here to READ OUR CANCELLATIONS & REFUNDS PAGE BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.
+Courses are offered on weekends from April to October and on weekdays from May to August.
+Click here to READ OUR CANCELLATIONS & REFUNDS POLICY BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.

 Many of our students have never driven a clutch vehicle before.
 Some don't even know what a clutch is.
 Almost all motorcycles have a clutch.
 You need the clutch to take off, stop and shift gears.
-If you have no clutch experience or have had a bad experience using a clutch, you may want to take the MIS Course before taking the BRC1.
-Click here for more information about the MIS.
+If you have no clutch experience or had a bad experience using a clutch, you may want to take the IME Course before taking the BRC1.
+Click here for more information about the IME.

 If you want to order a Gift Certificate for the BRC1 for someone, click here.